Pprime1/csasm/README.md

   - [ ] Have Circles for each waypoint
     - [ ] needs to convert geometry waypoint locations to WKT?
     - [x] need to update the colour of them with updatemap updates
+    - [ ] can we colour a circle yellow(?) if anyone is occupying, colour it green if current player is occupying, otherwise red when not occupied by anyone?
   - [ ] can we zoom map further in than 50m?
   - [x] clear the playerloc pin once it updates?
   - [x] map update/pan on movement?